 On this page however you'll find only those recipes that are guaranteed typically Spanish.

-Of course, you don't have to go to such lengths.
-You can just improvise with your own grill, imagine you're in Spain and sit out on the patio with a glass of Rioja.
+Imagine you're in Spain and sit out on the patio with a glass of Rioja and listen to the sizzle of the plancha.
 Buen provecho!